 Budding artists will be pleased to know that the iPad Mini is compatible with the Apple Pencil, although the stylus could just as easily be used for taking down some handwritten notes in a meeting or lecture.

 Curious to know more about this portable tablet?
-Head on over to our iPad mini 2024 review.
+Head on over to our iPad Mini 2024 review.

 Find more bargains in our round-up of the best iPad deals.